 - 1. The Board and the Association hereby create a council known as the Instructional Council whose responsibility shall be to initiate policy changes which affect and determine the instructional program(s).
 The members of the Council shall establish processes for resolving issues which impact student achievement. - 2.
 The Council shall be composed of seven (7) qualified employees to work with seven (7) qualified administrators.
 The seven (7) employee members shall be appointed by the Association, and the administrators shall be appointed by the Superintendent.
 It is encouraged that Instructional Council members serve a minimum of two (2) years.
 The Superintendent and GREA staff member shall be ex-officio members of the Instructional Council.
-The Instructional Council chairperson shall also be an ex-officio member of the Staff Development Council. - 3.
-The Board and administrative staff will consistently seek the Instructional Council's input before implementing policies which affect student achievement. - 4.
-The Council shall meet on a regularly scheduled basis as determined by the Council.
+The Instructional Council chairperson shall alternate yearly between the Association and the District, with the District chairing on odd-numbered school years (e.g. 2012-2013) and the Association chairing on even-numbered school years (e.g. 2013-2014). - 3.
+The Board and administrative staff will consistently seek the Instructional Council's input before implementing policies which affect student achievement. - The Council shall meet on a regularly scheduled basis as determined by the Council.
 Classroom substitutes for employees where needed will be provided by the Board. - 5.
 The Council may consult with employees, students and members of the community and shall be empowered to appoint subcommittees which will lead to improvement of instruction. - 6.
 The subcommittees shall meet as directed by the Council and shall make regular reports of their findings to the Council. - 7.
-The Council shall be the only agency to speak on behalf of the total teaching staff of the school system on instructional matters. - 8.
 The Instructional Council shall annually consider appointing a committee to review the testing program and to make recommendations to the Instructional Council.
-The recommendations shall include, but not be limited to, the adequacy and appropriateness of tests given. - 9.
+The recommendations shall include, but not be limited to, the adequacy and appropriateness of tests given. - 8.
 All necessary expenses for staff and clerical assistance as determined by the Council to carry out its responsibilities shall be provided by the Board.

-B. STAFF DEVELOPMENT COUNCIL
+B. PROFESSIONAL DEVELOPMENT DESIGN TEAM